 Sometimes, our head is telling us one thing but our heart and our gut are telling us something else.
 This past Sunday’s Gospel tells us that St. Joseph was experiencing this inner turmoil.
-His betrothed, Mary, is pregnant…and he’s not the father.
+His betrothed, Mary, is pregnant—and he’s not the father.
 According to Jewish Law, she should be stoned.
-At the very least, he decides to quietly divorce her…it would be the righteous thing to do.
+At the very least, he decides to quietly divorce her; that would be the righteous thing to do.
 And yet, something within him continues to question this, interrupting his sleep.
-Righteousness and Love are at war within Joseph.
+Righteousness and love are at war within Joseph.

 This Christmas, my prayer is that we open ourselves up to the mystery of God who is love, allowing ourselves to be drawn more deeply into the Paschal Mystery of Jesus Christ, our Savior.